pycage/pilvini/README.md

      For SSL, you will also have to supply a server certificate.
    * `ssl_certificate` The path to the SSL server certificate if SSL is enabled.
    * `ssl_key` The path to the SSL server private key if SSL is enabled.
    * `root` The root path served by *pilvini*.
-Files outside this path cannot be accessed by users.
+Files outside this path cannot be accessed by any user.

  * `authentication` This is the authentication configuration section.
    * `method` The HTTP authentication method to use.
 Either `basic` or `digest`.
    * `realm` The name of the HTTP authentication realm.

  * `users` This is the users configuration section.
-You can add as much users as you like.
+You can add as many users as you like.
    * `name` The login name of the user.
    * `password_hash` A MD5 hash of the user's login name, realm, and password.
      You can obtain one easily with `echo -n "<user>:<realm>:<password>" | md5`, or use an online MD5 hash generator, such as [http://www.adamek.biz/md5-generator.php].
    * `home` This is the path that *pilvini* confines the user to.
 This path is relative to the `root` path configured for the server.

  * `global` This is the section for global settings.
    * `debug` Set this value to true to enable verbose debug logging.